Gess161/slack-backend/README.md

 This is a backend for Slack-copy.
 It's not a final version and needs refactoring

-IF YOU'VE FINISHED TESTING, PLEASE UNCOMMENT AND RUN DBChatCleanup in app.js file on line 101
+If you've finished using app, PLEASE uncomment and run DBChatCleanup in app.js file on line 101